engmahmoudosman/engmahmoudosman.github.io/_portfolio/portfolio-2.md

 ---

 This project involves the development of an IOT data acquistion device.
-I build a breadboard prototype, programmed the ESP32 with FreeRTOS and designed an initial pcb protoype using KiCAD.
+I build a breadboard prototype, programmed the ESP32 with FreeRTOS and designed a pcb using KiCAD.

 Specifications
 ======